Overview

 Access mode

-Accessible only after being mounted to ECSs or BMSs and initialized.
+Accessible only after being attached to ECSs and initialized.

-Mounted to ECSs or BMSs using network protocols.
+Mounted to ECSs using network protocols.
 A network address must be specified or mapped to a local directory for access.

 Supports the Network File System (NFS) protocol (NFSv3 only).
 You can seamlessly integrate existing applications and tools with SFS Turbo.